moiseevigor/moiseevigor.github.io/_appendices/2026-05-02-geometry-of-seeing-A2-distributions-contact.md

 $X_1$ ("forward + reverse") and $X_2$ ("steer") flows.
 The parking trajectory is what Chow's theorem looks like with finite $\varepsilon$;
 the elastica geodesic is what it converges to as $\varepsilon \to 0$.
-Both are computed by the same SE(2) ODE integrator that lives in `elliptic-core.js` on the elliptic site and is reused here.
+Both are computed by the same SE(2) ordinary-differential-equation (ODE) integrator that lives in
+`elliptic-core.js` on the elliptic site and is reused here.

 ## Code